2021 in public domain: Entering the public domain in countries with life + 80 years

+Countries with life + 60 years

+In Bangladesh, India, and Venezuela a work enters the public domain 60 years after the creator's death.

 Entering the public domain in countries with life + 50 years

 In most countries of Africa and Asia, as well as Belarus, Bolivia, Canada, New Zealand, Egypt and Uruguay, a work enters the public domain 50 years after the creator's death.

 Entering the public domain in Australia

-In 2004 copyright in Australia changed from a "plus 50" law to a "plus 70" law, in line with America and the European Union.
+In 2004 copyright in Australia changed from a "plus 50" law to a "plus 70" law, in line with the United States and the European Union.
 However, the change was not made retroactive (unlike the 1995 change in the European Union which brought the works of those who died from 1925 to 1944 back into copyright).
-Hence the work of an author who died before 1955 is normally in the public domain in Australia; but the copyright of authors was extended to 70 years after death for those who died in 1955 or later, and no more Australian authors will come out of copyright until 1 January 2026 (those who died in 1955).
+Hence the work of an author who died before 1955 is normally in the public domain in Australia; but the copyright of authors was extended to 70 years after death for those who died in 1955 or later, and no more Australian authors would come out of copyright until 1 January 2026 (those who died in 1955).

 Unpublished works by authors who died in 1950 entered the public domain.
 Any published literary, artistic, dramatic, or musical work (other than computer programs) by a not generally known author (anonymous or pseudonymous) from 1950 also entered the public domain.